-Nissen fundoplication, sometimes known as laparoscopic fundoplication when performed via laparoscopic surgery, is a surgical procedure to treat Gastro-oesophageal reflux disease (GERD) and Hiatal Hernia.
-In GERD it is usually performed when medical therapy has failed, but with paraesophageal hiatus hernia, it is the first-line procedure.
-The Nissen fundoplication is total (360°), but partial fundoplications known as Thal (270° anterior), Belsey (270° anterior transthoracic), Dor (anterior 180-200°), Lind (300° posterior), and Toupet fundoplications (posterior 270°) are alternative procedures with somewhat different indications and outcomes
+The Nissen fundoplication, also performed using laparoscopy (laparoscopic fundoplication), is the surgical intervention to treat Gastro-esophageal Reflux Disease (GERD) and also hiatal hernia.
+It is the first-line procedure for the treatment of paraesophageal hiatus hernia, after the failure of medical treatment.
+The Nissen fundoplication is total (360°), but partial fundoplications known as Thal (270° anterior), Belsey (270° anterior transthoracic), Dor (anterior 180-200°), Lind (300° posterior), and Toupet fundoplications (posterior 270°) are the other interventions for various other indications.

 There are two ways to treat heartburn:

 - Decrease the acidity of the stomach so that the refluxed contents do not burn the esophagus.
 This works well in all but the most severe cases.
 In severe cases of Gastro-Esophageal Reflux Disease (GERD), there is so much refluxed fluid that even if you reduce the acid content, other substances in the stomach fluid will still irritate the esophagus.

 - Repair the Valve – Surgery is clearly the best way to repair the valve.
 There is a complex anatomic relationship between your diaphragm, esophagus, and stomach that can be restored by performing a Nissen Fundoplication.

 Candidates fulfilling the following criteria may need surgery:

 - You have discomfort from Heartburn on a daily basis, despite treatment with acid-reducing medications

 - You are not obese (your BMI is less than 35)

 - You obtain some relief from your acid-blocking medication